177 Huntington Avenue

 Boston, MA 02115

-Lazlo Ring is a PhD student in the Computer Science program at Northeastern University’s College of Computer and Information Science, advised by Professor Timothy Bickmore.
+Lazlo Ring is a postdoc in the Computer Science program at Northeastern University’s College of Computer and Information Science, advised by Professor Timothy Bickmore.
 His research combines those fields to create more engaging systems that respond to real-time user affective states, particularly in health counseling.
 He received a joint Bachelor of Science degree in Computer Science and Psychology from Stony Brook University.
 Lazlo has previously worked for a procedural animation company.

 - BS in Computer Science and Psychology, Stony Brook University

 - Field of Study: Computer Science

 I have always been interested in combining computer science and psychology to create more engaging systems.
 My current research interests revolve around the understanding and development of systems that respond to a user’s affective state in real time, specifically for health counseling systems.
 Also, I am very interested in developing animation systems for embodied conversational agents.

 What’s one problem you’d like to solve with your research/work?

 I would love to create an automated health counseling system that correctly responds to a user’s affective state in real time.

 What aspect of what you do is most interesting?